-Abraham Lincoln was elected in 1860 and inaugurated President of the United States on March 4, 1861.
+Abraham Lincoln was elected President of the United States in 1860 and inaugurated on March 4, 1861.
 Before inauguration seven Southern states, upset with Lincoln's election voted to secede from the United States and form the Confederate States of America.
 Ft.
 Sumter, a Federal or Union property in Charleston harbor was attacked by the Confederate state of South Carolina on April 12 and surrendered on April 13, 1861.
 Eventually four additional states joined the Confederacy.
-Responding to secession, Lincoln called for 75,000 volunteers for a "militia to execute the laws of the Union".
+Responding to secession, Lincoln initially called for 75,000 volunteers for a "militia to execute the laws of the Union".
 Knud Otterson, a very recent immigrant from Norway, living in the newly formed state of Minnesota, responded to Lincoln's call and began service at Fort Snelling, Minnesota on January 7, 1862.
-On March 24, 1862 he was mustered into the 5th Minnesota Volunteer Infantry Regiment as a private in Company A at Fort Snelling, Minnesota.
-In addition to Knud eight hundred fifty nine other officers and men were also initially mustered in.

-At the direction of General Henry Halleck, under orders from Governor Alexander

-Ramsey, Knud boarded the riverboat Hawk Eye State on May 14, 1862 with seven companies of the 5th Minnesota destined for Pittsburg Landing, Tennessee.
+On March 24, 1862 he was mustered into the 5th Minnesota Volunteer Infantry Regiment at Fort Snelling, Minnesota as a private in Company A. In addition to Knud eight hundred fifty nine other officers and men, many of them recent immigrants, were also initially mustered in.
+At the direction of General Henry Halleck, under orders from Governor Alexander Ramsey, Knud boarded the riverboat Hawk Eye State on May 14, 1862.
+Seven companies, nearly 7,000 soldiers of the 5th Minnesota were destined for Pittsburg Landing, Tennessee.
 Three companies stayed in Minnesota because of war with Sioux Indians.
-Traveling on the Mississippi, Ohio and Tennessee rivers he landed at either Pittsburg or nearby Hamburg Landing on the Tennessee River on about May 24, about 7 weeks after the bloody Battle of Shiloh near Pittsburg Landing.
-For the next 41 months he was a Civil War combat infantryman marching long distances while carrying up to 50 pounds of equipment, in good weather and bad, often foraging for food and almost always sleeping in tents or on bare ground.
+Traveling on the Mississippi, Ohio and Tennessee rivers he landed at either Pittsburg or nearby Hamburg Landing on the Tennessee River on about May 24, approximately 7 weeks after the bloody Battle of Shiloh near Pittsburg Landing.
+For 41 months he was a Civil War combat infantryman marching long distances while carrying up to 50 pounds of equipment, in good weather and bad, often foraging for food and almost always sleeping in tents or on bare ground.
 He saw and contributed to massive death and destruction.